How to Get an FFL in Florida

 Start Your Free Trial →© 2026 Bravo Store Systems.
 All rights reserved. | E4473.com | (888) 407-6287

 This guide is for informational purposes only and does not constitute legal advice.
-Always verify current requirements with the ATF and your legal counsel before applying.
+Florida's firearms laws have evolved significantly since 2018, including the Marjory Stoneman Douglas Act, permitless carry, and the 2025 open carry ruling.
+Always verify current requirements with the ATF, the Florida Department of Law Enforcement, and your legal counsel before applying.